arkadiko-dao/arkadiko/README.md

 ## xUSD: Arkadiko Stablecoin

 Whenever new xUSD is minted, debt (as collateral) is created in the network.
 With every type of collateral (in principal only $STX will be accepted as collateral), a set of Risk parameters will be decided on by the community.
-These parameters can be voted on through the $ARE governance token.
+These parameters can be voted on through the DIKO governance token.
 Each token has 1 vote.

 ### Stablecoin Risk Parameters